top of page

 Many of these books are accessible via the Edmonton Public Library (including the Libby app via audiobook and ebook format).
 If you are outside of alberta check our your local library for services offered.

-March 2025 - Eight Bears: Mythic Past and Imperiled Future by Gloria Dickie; confirmed
+March 2025 - Eight Bears: Mythic Past and Imperiled Future by Gloria Dickie

-May 2025 - The Secret Lives of Bats: My Adventures with the World's Most Misunderstood Mammals by Merlin Tuttle; confirmed
+May 2025 - The Secret Lives of Bats: My Adventures with the World's Most Misunderstood Mammals by Merlin Tuttle

-June 2025 - Streams of Consequence: Dispatches from the Conservation World by Lorne Fitch; confirmed
+June 2025 - Streams of Consequence: Dispatches from the Conservation World by Lorne Fitch

-August 2025 - American Wolf: A True Story of Survival and Obsession in the West by Nate Blakeslee; confirmed
+August 2025 - American Wolf: A True Story of Survival and Obsession in the West by Nate Blakeslee

-October 2025 - The Snow Leopard Project and Other Adventures in Warzone Conservation by Alex Dehgan; confirmed
+October 2025 - The Snow Leopard Project and Other Adventures in Warzone Conservation by Alex Dehgan

 The meeting is offered in a hybrid format: on Zoom as well as in the Otter Room of the EdVenture Lodge at the Edmonton Valley Zoo.